Cyber-Duck/Silverstripe-Google-Tag-Manager/README.md

 $TagManager
 ```

-If you wish to load it depending on environemnt you can do something like below.
-Generally you will only want tag manager to load in a production environemnt unless you are debugging in a local development envuronment.
+If you wish to load it depending on environment you can do something like below.
+Generally you will only want tag manager to load in a production environment unless you are debugging in a local development environment.

 ```php
 <% if IsLive %>